 Assistive Devices Program (ADP) Assessments

 Accessing mobility equipment doesn’t have to be overwhelming.
-ADP assessments connect you with government-funded supports that make equipment more affordable and help you stay mobile and independent.
+Our occupational therapists complete ADP assessments to help you access government-funded supports, making equipment more affordable while ensuring it meets your needs for safety and independence.

 Supporting Access to Funded Equipment